marckean/vNetPeerings/README.md

 ## Deployment note
 As part of this fully functional deployment - to ensure everything remains in-tact and works - it's recommended that the first four templates are deployed in the same order as above, however it's mandatory that the last one **vNetPeerings** is deployed last, as it is required that all vNets are deployed in order for peers to be created successfully.

-This 5 part series of templates is fully functional with no over-lapping address ranges, UDRs have all the correct next hop IP addresses and all the template parameters are correctly set
+This 5 part series of templates is fully functional with no over-lapping address ranges, UDRs have all the correct next hop IP addresses and all the template parameters are correctly set.
+In order to deploy this successfully, be sure to deploy the templates to following resource groups:
-- Azure-T1-Network - Resource Group **T1_01**
+- Azure-T1-Network | Resource Group **T1_01**
-- Azure-T2-Network - Resource Group **T2_01**
+- Azure-T2-Network | Resource Group **T2_01**
-- Azure-T3-Network - Resource Group **T3_01**
+- Azure-T3-Network | Resource Group **T3_01**
-- Azure-T3plus-Network - Resource Group **T3plus_01**
+- Azure-T3plus-Network | Resource Group **T3plus_01**
+- vNetPeerings | Resource Group **<Any Resource Group>**

-This repo is to be deployed last and fills in all the relevant peers for the vNets.
+This **vNet Peerings** repo is to be deployed last and fills in all the relevant peers for the vNets.

 If you want to to a separate environment e.g. production, you can safely modify to suit your own environment, be sure to edit the **peerArray** parameter